sushantst/All-things-python/README.md

 # python-project

-A repository where i keep all my basic python programs.
+👋 i am sushant and it's a repository where i keep all my basic python programs.